Super-brawl-team/epsilon/poincare_junior/doc/tree.md

 ### Implementation

 The EditionPool has a reference table, which is an array of node offsets.
 This array has a maximal size (`EditionPool::k_maxNumberOfReferences`).

 In addition, offset can be a special identifier (`Pool::ReferenceTable::InvalidatedOffset`), indicating the node doesn't exist anymore in the EditionPool.

 Each EditionReference has an identifier.
-It represent the index at which the EditionReference's node offset can be found in the EditionPool's reference table.
+It represents the index at which the EditionReference's node offset can be found in the EditionPool's reference table.

 Similarly, the identifier can be special :
-- `Pool::ReferenceTable::NoNodeIdentifier` indicates the EditionReference doesn't point to any tree.
+- `Pool::ReferenceTable::NoNodeIdentifier` indicates the EditionReference
+doesn't point to any tree.
-- `EditionPool::ReferenceTable::DeletedOffset` indicates the EditionReference has been deleted.
+- `EditionPool::ReferenceTable::DeletedOffset` indicates the EditionReference
+has been deleted.

 To retrieve the node pointed by an EditionReference, we just return the node in the edition pool at the corresponding offset.

 Each time something is moved or changed in the EditionPool, all node offsets are updated (`EditionPool::ReferenceTable::updateNodes`).

 Once an EditionReference is destroyed, the corresponding node offset is set back to `EditionPool::ReferenceTable::DeletedOffset`.

 ### Wrappers